 A resilient city is one that is first, protected by effective defenses by adapting and mitigating for most climate impacts like sea level rise and extreme weather.
 Second, resiliency is the ability of city operations, businesses, and residents, including our most vulnerable populations, to bounce back more quickly when those defenses are breached from time to time.

 Measures for resiliency already in place include the city’s FEMA CRS Program, emergency preparedness and disaster operations procedures, and building codes revised for flood areas, energy efficiency, and more.

 In December 2016, through an Urban Land Institute (ULI) grant, leaders from New Orleans, Boston, Miami, and the Tampa Bay area came together to conduct a 2-day workshop with city staff, elected officials, and community and business stakeholders to help the city frame resiliency planning for the future with equity and economic opportunity in mind.
 The resulting report, Realizing Resilience, makes innovative recommendations for moving forward as a resilient community.

 The OS was created as an executive department when Mayor Kriseman took office in January 2014.
 Mayor Kriseman issued his first Executive Order establishing the Office of Sustainability with a set of values and actions to be taken in August 2015.
-In June 2017, the Executive Order [pdf hyperlink pending] was updated to reflect the city’s progress and goals.
+In July 2017, the Executive Order was updated to reflect the city’s progress and goals.